-- MP is maximum price the customer is willing to pay ($)
+- MP is the maximum price the customer is willing to pay ($)

 - AP is the actual price the good is sold at ($)

-The maximum price the consumer is willing to pay is dependent on person to person, so it should be calculating using the average of the highest amount someone would be willing to pay.
+The maximum price the consumer is willing to pay is dependent on person to person, so it should be calculated using the average of the highest amount someone would be willing to pay.

 How to calculate a consumer surplus